Into the Blue (Kylie Minogue song): Music video

 The music video for "Into the Blue" was filmed in various locations throughout London.

 Directed by frequent collaborator Dawn Shadforth, a music video for "Into the Blue" was filmed in London in January 2014.
 Co-starring French actor Clément Sibony as Minogue's love interest, it tells the "story of glimpses into the world of a man and woman, a lost weekend, scenes from a film where the context is not quite clear."
 Shadforth was "inspired stylistically by some early John Cassavetes films" and wanted to make "something with an improvisational style, a fluid camera, and with quite a pure and simple theme about love".
 He further elaborated on the video in an interview with Videostatic: "All our previous videos together had been performance led, and I had wanted, for ages, to do something with Kylie that was less about dancing and performance, more about acting and emotion.
 I wrote the treatment for "Into the Blue" this way and Kylie really responded".
 The visuals were shot on three cameras, including a Black and White Alexa, a colour Alexa and a 16mm Bolex second camera, by Richard Stewart and Mark Adcock.
 Saint Laurent dressed Minogue who was styled by Cathy Edwards with sunglasses by Bulgari.

 Released on 3 February 2014, the music video for "Into the Blue" was well-received from music critics and publications.
 Jason Lipshutz from Billboard labeled it "dreamy" and said that "Minogue's latest visual in unapologetically glamorous, with the pop star and her on-screen boyfriend mixing lavish party life with bedroom-bound alone time and technicolor with black-and-white.
 There is some drama that requires Minogue's beau to run after her down a deserted sidewalk, but more importantly, Minogue does a killer robot dance move at the 1:16 mark, which is not to be missed."
 A reviewer from the magazine OK!
 Magazine labeled the video "sexy" saying "Rolling around on a bed, 45-year-old Kylie sexily flaunts her enviable figure - including her toned pins - and locks lips with the topless hunk in some rather racy scenes [...]"

 Live performances

 In March 2014, Minogue performed "Into the Blue" on the Sport Relief 2014 television special, The Voice UK and Echo Awards 2014.
-In April 2014, she performed the song on The Graham Norton Show.
+In April 2014, she performed the song on Amici di Maria De Filippi in Italy and on The Graham Norton Show.

 "Into the Blue" was used to close Minogue's Kiss Me Once Tour and Kylie Summer 2015 Tour.

 In addition, it was one of the seven songs that Kylie performed during the Closing Ceremony of 2014 Commonwealth Games.